Active ingredient

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

-One 10 mg tablet to be taken daily in the evening.
-This tablet may be taken with or without food.
+The recommended dose is one 10 mg tablet to be taken daily in the evening.

 If you are taking this medicine, be sure that you do not take any other products that contain the same active ingredient, montelukast.